Lake Timberline, Missouri

 Lake Timberline is an unincorporated community and census-designated place (CDP) in St. Francois County, Missouri, United States.
-The community is built around several reservoirs built in the valleys of Bee Run and Primrose Creek, southwest-flowing tributaries of the Big River, which in turn flows northwest to the Meramec River.
+The community is built around several reservoirs constructed in the valleys of Bee Run and Primrose Creek, southwest-flowing tributaries of the Big River, which in turn flows northwest to the Meramec River.

 The community is in northern St. Francois County, bordered to the north by Jefferson County.
-It is northwest of U.S. Route 67, 6 mi north of Bonne Terre, 19 mi southwest of Festus, and 53 mi southwest of St. Louis.
+It lies northwest of U.S. Route 67, 6 mi north of Bonne Terre, 19 mi southwest of Festus, and 53 mi southwest of St. Louis.

 The community was first listed as a CDP prior to the 2020 census.